dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 When using Google App Engine, you can choose the **Standard** or **Flexible** environment.
 The latter, like the name implies allows you to install any PHP extension that works on Debian Linux, has a configurable Nginx web server, writable filesystem, latest PHP versions and allows you to run deployment scripts using `composer.json`.

-We'll use the Flexible environment.
+We'll use the flexible environment.
 So, go ahead and [create a new project](https://console.cloud.google.com/projectselector/appengine/create?lang=flex_php&st=true).
 Click on **Create**, give the project a name, select the region you'll like to serve your app and enable billing.

-> **Note: You won't be charged without your permission
+> **Note:** You won't be charged without your permission.

 Now, download the [Google SDK](https://cloud.google.com/sdk/docs/) and install the Google Cloud tools.